 Impractical Features

-You can’t fix every home’s flaw with new fixtures, fittings, and paint.
-Sometimes, homes just don’t make the best use of the land on which they’re built, and demolition can be the best solution.
-This can be particularly true if a home doesn’t maximize beautiful views or isn’t facing sunshine where needed most.
-While moving walls inside a home can sometimes solve this problem, it can sometimes be less cost-effective when a property already has multiple other issues that building from scratch can solve.
+New fixtures, fittings, and paint cannot cover up every issue in a property.
+Sometimes homes don't make the best use of the land on which they're constructed, and destruction is the wisest option.
+This is especially true if a residence fails to take advantage of lovely vistas or does not face the sun where it is most required.
+While relocating walls within a home can occasionally fix this problem, it may be less cost-effective when a property already has a number of other faults that constructing from scratch can address.

 Your Goals